confluentinc/jmx-monitoring-stacks/jmxexporter-prometheus-grafana/README.md

 ### KRaft

-To test use dev-toolkit with _Default_ profile:
+To test use dev-toolkit with _default_ profile:

 1. Start dev-toolkit with